Just because someone is highly intelligent, doesn’t mean they won’t make stupid decisions.

 Many moons ago, I owned a tile setting company in the Deep South.
 The homes I would lay tile in were owned by well-to-do people.
 These were mostly self-made folks, starting out in humble beginnings and working their way into prosperity.
 I enjoyed talking with them as time allowed and a favorite question of mine was, ‘What is the secret to your success?’.

-One such client, which I admired greatly, had grown up very poor.
+One such client, whom I admired greatly, had grown up very poor.
 He said that he was the first person to graduate high school in his immediate family.
 But here he was, a very successful businessman, a prolific inventor, well respected in his community, and had no college education… how did he accomplish so much?

 In speaking with him (I’ll call him Ted), I learned a little more about his life story.
 It turns out, what he would do was invent medical devices and take out patents on them.
 He would then ‘sit’ on the patents and wait.
 Eventually, someone would produce a product, which infringed upon his patent, and start to generate monies from the sales of said product.
 This was the point when Ted would step in and sue for patent infringement.
 By not suing immediately when the infringement was initially discovered, the offending party used their own monies to develop and market the product.
 This saved Ted a lot of his own time, money, and risk usually associated with bringing a product to market.
 All Ted had to do was claim royalties from the offending patent.
 Genius, right?